simonbesnard1/gedidb/doc/user/basics.authenticate.rst

 - Credentials are securely saved in the `.netrc` file.
 - Authentication cookies are fetched from Earthdata servers, enabling easier login in subsequent sessions.

-Security Considerations
+Security considerations
 -----------------------

 - **Protecting `.netrc` file permissions**: The `.netrc` file contains sensitive login information.
 Limit access by setting appropriate file permissions (e.g., `chmod 600 .netrc` on Unix systems).
 - **Avoid sharing sensitive files**: Do not share your `data_config.yml` or `.netrc` file, as they contain your Earthdata credentials.

-With authentication configured, you are now ready to download and process GEDI data using **gediDB**.
+With authentication configured, you are now ready to download and process GEDI data using gediDB.